lfrankland/lfrankland.github.io/content/blog/vc-pattern-library/index.md

 date: "2020-06-20"
 description: About the VC Pattern Library
 thumbnail: "../../assets/vc-pattern-library.png"
-tags: Design, Frontend, Usability, Research
+tags: Design, Frontend, Usability
 ---

+## The challenge
+To ensure consistent front-end development to ensure rapid creation and testing of new products and features to a high standard.

+## The solution
-The Virtual College Frontend Pattern Library was used to rapidly build new features and standardise the development process across multiple applications.
+The [Virtual College Frontend Pattern Library](https://virtualcollege.github.io/vc-app-patterns/#/) was used to rapidly build new features and standardise the development process across multiple applications.
 The goal was to facilitate consistency, reusability and reduce maintenance.

 ![Pattern Library](./pattern-library.png)

-I developed and maintained the components to ensure they were accessible, browser-compliant and responsive across devices.

-I developed new components where they were needed, coaching developers through the best use of the pattern library and how to implement it in production.
+### Design
+Breaking down the elements and where they could be standarised and reused.
+Building each one with a mobile-first methodology and testing them against the Web Content Accessibility Guidelines (WCAG) AA 2.0 standard.

+### Creation
+Building a stand-alone pattern library to facilitate the adoption of the new patterns.
+Hand-built using HTML and Sass to ensure clean markup.

+## Adoption
+The key success to the pattern library was getting developers on board.
+Throughout it's development I coahced team members in how best to use it, and using their comments to feedback into the